-Car dealers are raising prices due to low supplies.
-Automakers are retaliating.
+Car dealers are raising prices.
+Automakers are pushing back.
 Consumers are stuck in between.

 GM did not respond to a request for comment.
 Hyundai in a statement said it “consistently reminds its dealers of the need for complete transparency” on pricing and “strongly reinforce[s]” that prices advertised online for vehicles should align with retail prices.
 “We strongly discourage our dealers from charging prices above MSRP,” the company said.

-Ford, meanwhile, saw a $163 sale price above MSRP on average, and GM’s Chevrolet and GMC brands sold for $625 and $677, respectively, higher than sticker price — but still lower than the industry average markup.
+Ford, meanwhile, saw a $163 add-on to MSRP on average, while GM’s Chevrolet and GMC brands sold for $625 and $677, respectively, higher than sticker price — but still lower than the industry average markup.
 That underscores just how much of a threat Ford and GM find unruly dealer prices to their newly launching models, said Jessica Caldwell, Edmunds’s executive director of insights.

 That kind of price volatility — along with the industry’s pivot to more eco-friendly models — has manufacturers looking to reposition themselves in the market.